 - Storytelling of space exploration by Freeman Library staff

 - Raffle prizes

-The LPI is located at Universities Space Research Association, 3600 Bay Area Boulevard, Houston, TX 77058.
-The building’s entrance is on Middlebrook Drive.
+Sky Fest will be held at the Lunar and Planetary Institute, 3600 Bay Area Blvd., Houston TX 77058.
+The building's entrance is on Middlebrook Drive.